US Army Golden Knights

-In 1959, the Strategic Army Command Parachute Team, or STRAC, was formed by nineteen Airborne Soldiers from various military units.
-Brigadier General Joseph Stilwell Jr. gathered the Soldiers with the intent of competing in what was then the new and Soviet dominated sport of skydiving.
-That year, the all U.S. Army team began representing the United States on the international competition circuit, as well as performing their first demonstration in Danville, Virginia.
-In 1961, the Department of Defense announced that the STRAC team would become the United States Army Parachute Team.
+In 1959, nineteen Airborne Soldiers from various military units formed the Strategic Army Command Parachute Team (STRAC).
+Brigadier General Joseph Stilwell Jr. gathered the Soldiers with the intent of competing in the relatively new sport of skydiving, which at that time was dominated by the Soviet Union.
+That year, the U.S. Army team began representing the United States on the international competition circuit, and performed their first demonstration in Danville, Virginia.
+Two years later, the Department of Defense announced that the STRAC team would become the United States Army Parachute Team.